Nike Baseball Camp Davenport University

 Improve your game and have serious fun

-NIKE Baseball Camps is excited to host a second year of camp in Michigan at Davenport University.
+Nike Baseball Camps is excited to host another year of camp in Michigan at Davenport University.
 This camp will be instructed by the Davenport University coaching staff and guarantees campers will take their game to the next level.

-Directing the NIKE Baseball Camp at Davenport University is head baseball coach Kevin Tidey.
-Tidey begins his third year as Head Coach for the Panthers Baseball Program after serving as an assistant from 2009-2011.
+Directing the Nike Baseball Camp at Davenport University is Head Baseball Coach Kevin Tidey.
+Tidey is in his fifth year as Head Coach for the Panthers Baseball Program.

 - Discussion topics: preparing for college baseball and personal goal setting

 Kevin Tidey is in his eighth season at the helm of the Davenport baseball team and is in his 11th campaign with the program as he served as an assistant from 2009-2011.
 He has been a member of the coaching staff for the entire existence of DU baseball.View Kevin Tidey's Bio ⟩